fiinix/fiinix.github.io/_posts/2013/07/2013-07-30-the-re-return-tour-of-2013.md

 date: 2013-07-30T17:53:00+00:00
 author: Carlos
 layout: post
-tags: [Finland, Vacation]
+tags: [Finland, Travel]
-category: personal
+category: Life
 excerpt: "In which I get ready to go on a vacation back to cold and dreary Finland, except it's in the middle of the summer right now and warmer than here."
 ---
 The time has come.
 Tomorrow we’re going on our vacation but not to some exotic — and Mediterranean — place oh no. No, we’re going to a place which is colder and harsher than where we’re now.